vippsas/vipps-developers/vipps-test-environment.md

 Test users can are not connected to any merchant, they can be used with any merchant and sale unit in the test environment.

-If you need more than one test user, please
+If you need more than one test user, please contact your Key Account Manager (if you have one), your partner contact (if you have one), or
 [contact us](https://github.com/vippsas/vipps-developers/blob/master/contact.md).

 There is no way to get a test user in the production environment.